 Industrial Policy in the 21st Century – the Challenge for Africa

-In September 2019, UNU-WIDER is launching its inaugural Massive Open Online Course (MOOC): Industrial Policy in the 21st Century – the Challenge for Africa, as a self-paced course.
+In February 2020, UNU-WIDER is launching its Massive Open Online Course (MOOC), Industrial Policy in the 21st Century – the Challenge for Africa, as a self-paced course.

 This course is based on a decade of research by UNU-WIDER, in partnership with the Brookings Institute, inspired by three key questions:

 - Why is there so little industry in Africa?